2ndSightLab/ai-tracker/fixed.md

 🟢 Budgets for all accouts in env or single acocunt.

 🟢 Tested ou, env, common acocunt resources - all working with new data model.

+🟢 Soemthing broke getting from project back to main orchestrator and none of the agents in any project could figure out how to fix it so finally I told them all to write tests to show when the navigation to child project and back failed and then somehow one of them figured it out kind of.
+Primarily the main menu project.
+Still need to test further.

+🟢 Rename failed to change all references in all files renaming an enviroment; config org project took forevery to figure that out and of course was at the end of my plan...

+🟢 added tests to keep requirements and comments under control and proper secure shebangs in projects; all of the shebangs were messed up.
+Getting tired of fixing these things over and over.
+Larger files are a waste of tokens.

+🟢 storing memory seems to be helping.
+Helped fix a few things.

+🟢 organized files to make it easier for agent in largest project to understand navigation and architecture.
+Seemded to help.

+🟢 Finally got the naviagation working for every single menu so now it's just a matter of plowing through the resources, mostly.

+🟢 Tested a bunch of resources.
+Updates on main readme.
+Main things left - removing some acccount specific vars and fixing some one-off issues on each resource.

+🟢 Add some scripts to loop through all accounts at the environment level and deploy all budgets, delete all default vpcs.
+Can add more like this and at org level call these scripts across all envs for governance purposes.

 ## 6/26/2026